• Skip to primary navigation

 Pro Tips:

-1. You can make your own pie crusts, but the frozen or refrigerated versions are fine for this pie.
-9-inch is just right.
+1. You can make your pie crusts, but this pie is fine with a frozen or refrigerated crust.
+A 9-inch crust is just right.

 2. Pick nice ripe strawberries.

-3. Will like to add a few more berries.
-"Crowd the pan" so to speak.
+3. We like to add a few more berries.
+"Crowd the pan," so to speak.

-4. You can buy glaze but please make your own.
-It is easy and tastes so much better.
+4. You can purchase glaze, but we recommend making your own.
+It's easy and tastes much better.

-5. Some people like to do whole berries with the point up.
-All for looks.
-Cutting them into bite-size pieces is so much easier to eat.
+5. Some people prefer to use whole berries with the point facing up.
+All for looks, and makes the pie harder to cut and consume.

-6. Be sure to dry the berries.
+6. Dry the berries.
 The glaze does not stick well to wet berries.

-7. Good for 2 days in the refrigerator but not too good the third day.
-Will not freeze well.
+7. It is good for two days in the refrigerator, but not too good on the third day.
+It will not freeze well.

-8. Make two at once; the work is about the same for double the reward.
-I love it for breakfast.
+8. Make two at once; the work is about the same, but you'll receive double the reward if you're having a party.

 To adjust the recipe size: